piyush07-bhardwaj/Polygon-zkEVM-mod-3/README.md

 ## Contributing

-Contributions to Poly-zkSNARK-Circuit are welcome!
+Contributions to Poly-zkEVM-Circuit are welcome!
 If you find any issues or want to add new features, feel free to open a pull request.

 ## Author